PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 report indices.
 The former `pre_ops + clone.operators + post_ops` assignment is
 removed.

+Serialization sanitization reuses the same `prune_dead_operators()` liveness implementation.
+Its shallow container clone requests operator-only pruning, then preserves the established constant-input stripping and tensor-pruning order.
+Thus reusable source ModelIR objects and weight buffers remain untouched while the serializer no longer owns a duplicate liveness walk or complete operator-list filter.
+The shared pass keeps tensor pruning enabled by default for lowerer cleanup and exposes the opt-out only for this serialization order.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,